netscaler/netscaler-xds-adaptor/docs/istio-integration/architecture.md

 ### Citrix ADC MPX or VPX as an Ingress Gateway

 Citrix ADC VPX or MPX can be deployed as an Ingress Gateway to the Istio service mesh.
 In this deployment, a Kubernetes pod is deployed with an `xDS-adaptor` container.
-The `xDS-adaptor` container connects to the Istio control pane and reads the ingress configuration and then configures the Citrix ADC VPX or MPX accordingly.
+The `xDS-adaptor` container connects to the Istio control plane and reads the ingress configuration and then configures the Citrix ADC VPX or MPX accordingly.

 **Note:** For this deployment, establish the connectivity between the concerned Citrix ADC and the cluster nodes.